brendamrdz/week1-course4-java-basico/README.md

 # Java SE
+## Table of Contents
+What is Java?
+Java and JDK versions
+Language syntax
+Stages of Java programming
+Declaring variables
 ## What is Java?
 Java is a high-level programming language that helps us build applications for different devices and operating systems.
 It was created in 1991 by James Gosling while working at Sun Microsystems, a company that was later acquired by Oracle.
 This means that Java is very well maintained, but also has some changes that not everyone will agree with.